YiyingLi423/HLCaTrace/README.md

 Agonists were added at 30 sec after recording initiation.

+These imaging conditions and timing parameters were used to define the default analysis settings implemented in HLCaTrace.

 ## ROI extraction in Fiji/ImageJ

 Fluorescence traces were extracted manually in Fiji/ImageJ using ROI-based measurements.